Pan flute

 A pan flute (also known as panpipes or syrinx) is a musical instrument based on the principle of the closed tube, consisting of multiple pipes of gradually increasing length (and occasionally girth).
-Multiple varieties of pan flutes have been popular as folk instruments.
+Numerous varieties of pan flutes have been popular as folk instruments.
 The pipes are typically made from bamboo, giant cane, or local reeds.
 Other materials include wood, plastic, metal, and clay.

 Name

 The god Pan playing on his Pan flute.
 Excerpt from the Flemish magazine Regenboog.
 Draft for the woodcut Pan of Jozef Cantré.
 Published in 1918.

 The pan flute is named after Pan, the Greek god of nature and shepherds, often depicted with such an instrument.